- Consider Mediation

 In Small Claims court, disputes are settled in a fair, quick, and inexpensive manner.
 You may ask a lawyer for advice before you go to court; however, you may not have a lawyer represent you in court.
 The rules are fairly simple and the hearing is informal.
 You may even ask for mediation the day of your trial.

 An alternative to formal litigation in the court is the use of a mediator to resolve Small Claims disputes.
-Mediators are appointed by the Human Rights/Fair Housing Commission - external link.
-Their purpose is to assist parties in finding a mutually agreeable solution, and then assist them in writing the terms of the agreement as an enforceable contract.
 All parties must mutually agree to mediation, and the formal rules of court do not apply to the mediation process.
-Parties may contact the Mediator's Office to make arrangements for mediation before the court hears their case.
+Parties may contact the Small Claim's mediation and advisory services to make arrangements for mediation before the court hears their case.
 Alternatively, the court will give parties an opportunity to meet with a mediator at the time of trial.

 - Instead of a judge, you decide the outcome of your case